 30Currently, California has two criminal registries that list the personal information of convicted offenders on-line.
 The first is referred to as Megan's Law.
 It states that most people who are required to register as a sex offender will have their information published on the Internet pursuant to Penal Code 290 PC California's sex offender registry.
 The second is the registry of those who have been convicted of aggravated arson under Penal Code 451 PC California's arson law.

-31Please feel free to contact our Las Vegas Nevada criminal defense attorneys Michael Becker and Mike Castillo for any questions relating to Nevada's animal abuse laws.
+31Please feel free to contact our Las Vegas Nevada criminal defense attorneys Michael Becker and Neil Shouse for any questions relating to Nevada's animal abuse laws.
 Our Nevada law offices are located in Reno and Las Vegas.